Hongjacga: Career

 Director Kim Jee-woon expressed interest in adapting the webtoon shortly after its completion.
 In May 2019, he officially began the development on the series with YG Studioplex, initially under the working title Mr. Robin.
 The project gained momentum, and by March 2021, actor Lee Sun-kyun was confirmed to star.
-This also marked a significant milestone as Apple acquired the series for its streaming service, Apple TV+, making it their inaugural Korean-language production.The six-episode series debuted on November 4, 2021, aligning with the Apple TV+ launch in South Korea, and concluded on December 9, 2021, with weekly episode releases.
+This also marked a significant milestone as Apple acquired the series for its streaming service, Apple TV+, making it their inaugural Korean-language production.
+The six-episode series debuted on November 4, 2021, aligning with the Apple TV+ launch in South Korea, and concluded on December 9, 2021, with weekly episode releases.

 The Space Sweepers Universe project began in 2019, originating from a decade-long concept by director Jo Sung-hee and Silk Road.
 From its inception, the project aimed to be a multimedia endeavor, with a webtoon planned alongside the film in collaboration with Merry Christmas and Kakao Page.
 Hongjacka was specifically brought in to develop the webtoon component of this ambitious universe.
 This project is a groundbreaking "IP collaboration" in Korea, as it's the first time a film and webtoon have branched concurrently from the same intellectual property.
 It's also notable as Korea's first "space opera."
-For Hongjacka, this unique undertaking offered a new and multifaceted experience.
+For Hongjacka, this undertaking offered a new experience.

 Showbox announced in June 2021 plans to produce a drama based on Hongjacga's popular Naver webtoon, Delusion.
 By September of that year, director Han Jae-rim was already working on the series.
 It is a mystery horror period drama set in 1935 Gyeongseong and 1800s Shanghai, revolving around a mysterious vampire.
 The estimated production cost is said to be ₩45 billion.
 On May 23, 2025, Disney+ confirmed it would release Portraits of Delusion as an original series in 2026.